thewchan/uxf/py/README.md

 complex numbers, or for any other custom type), use `uxf.add_converter()`.
 See `test_converters.py` for examples.

-For collection types such as `set`, `frozenset`, `tuple`, or `collections.deque`, either manually convert to/from a `List`, or set `uxf.AutoConvertSequences = True`, in which case any of these will be automatically converted to a `List` when they are encountered.
+Collection types such as `set`, `frozenset`, `tuple`, or `collections.deque` are automatically converted to a `List` when they are encountered.
 Of course, these are one way conversions.

 Using `uxf` as an executable (with `python3 -m uxf ...`) provides a means of doing `.uxf` to `.uxf` conversions (e.g., compress or uncompress, or make